Ashley Madison founder emails leaked in new data dump

 That appeared to be a riposte to the company's initial response to Tuesday's dump that the data may not be authentic.

-The U.S. Defense Department and Postal Service is also investigating the alleged use of military and other government email accounts on the site.
+The U.S Defence Department and Postal Service are also investigating the alleged use of military and other government email accounts on the site.

-Former reality TV star and family values campaigner Josh Duggar admitted to cheating on his wife after reports he had subscribed to the site.
+Former reality TV star and family values campaigner Josh Duggar admitting to cheating on his wife after reports he had subscribed to the site.

-Executive Director of the Louisian Republican party Jason Doré told the Times-Piscuyune paper he was on a list of accounts because the site was used for "opposition research."

-Doré said an account was created under his name and his former personal credit card billing address in connection with the work of his law firm, Doré Jeansonne.
-He declined to say who he was using the account for.

 The hackers object to the site's business practices, specifically a "paid delete" option that allows people to pay to remove all their information but, they say, does not actually do that.